apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Watch SpaceX's Falcon Heavy rocket launch a $1 billion asteroid mission for NASA**
+**Taylor Swift movie hits AMC: Will 'Swifties' help the movie chain?**

-You can read more about it [here](https://www.cnbc.com/2023/10/13/watch-spacex-falcon-heavy-launch-nasa-psyche-asteroid-mission.html).
+You can read more about it [here](https://www.foxbusiness.com/lifestyle/taylor-swift-movie-hits-amc-will-swifties-help-movie-chain).

 ## Requirements
 - Python 3.8